 - Boost productivity and cut fuel emissions.
-Once this technology is perfected, trucks will travel more miles while producing less greenhouse gasses.
+Once this technology is perfected, trucks will travel more miles while producing fewer greenhouse gasses.

 - Impact millions of jobs.
 According to the American Trucker Association, the U.S. employs 8.7 million trucking-related jobs, so these autonomous trucks could impact millions of people on some level.

 - Cyber attacks.
 There is a big catch 22 here.
 Humans build these trucks, and just like a computer can be hacked, someone can hack into the database and take control of your truck.
 Not to mention, electronics aren’t perfect—computers can crash just like two big rigs colliding on the highway.

 Another thing to take into consideration is how a computer-operated vehicle would react to ethical dilemmas, if at all.
 For example, if a collision were unavoidable and the truck had to hit someone, should the truck hit a mother with her newborn or three cancer patients on a morning walk?